vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 known today as Karvan in Gujarat\) with that given by Kauṇḍinya, is that the uniqueness of this mystical event is no longer maintaineḍ Reflecting the general Hindu and Buddhist conception of the time, viz. that a Buddha or a god incarnates on earth again and again in various forms and persons, the Skandapurāṇa makes Śiva’s descent in Gujarat a cyclic event: each world period

-∗ The first version of this article was published in Tikkanen, Betil & Albion M. Butters \(edṣ\), Pūrvāparapraj˜
+∗ The first version of this article was published in Tikkanen, Betil & Albion M. Butters \(edṣ\), Pūrvāparaprajñābhinandanam.

-nābhinandanam.
 East and West, Past and Presenṭ Indological and Other Essays in Honour of Klaus Karttuneṇ The Finnish Oriental Society, Helsinki 2011. pp. 21–37.
 Studia Orientalia 110.

 1 Hara 2002; Ingalls 1962; Sanderson 2006; Oberlies 2000; Bisschop 2006, 2006a; Acharya 2005, 2007, 2013.